SheriffAbdullah/genetic-turf-finder/README.md

 # Genetic Turf Finder

 ## Live Demo
-Check out the live demo of the Genetic Turf Finder [here](https://your-live-demo-url.com).
+Check out the live demo of Genetic Turf Finder [here](https://genturf.streamlit.app).

 ## Overview
 The Genetic Turf Finder uses a **genetic algorithm** to determine **best turf locations** based on user inputs.
 This leverages the promise of genetic algorithms - to provide **suboptimal yet satisfactory solutions** with less computational demand and flexibility.